Mrmayman/quantum-launcher/changelogs/unreleased.md

 # Unreleased
-## BetterJSONs
+## Switch to BetterJSONs and LaunchWrapper
 - the launcher now uses [BetterJSONs](https://github.com/MCPHackers/BetterJSONs/)
-  for downloading instances, so now the omniarchive website is no longer scraped for links
+  for downloading instances, and [LaunchWrapper](https://github.com/MCPHackers/LaunchWrapper) for running old Minecraft versions
 ### As a result...
 - performance of loading version list (when clicking New button) is **way** better now
 - old Minecraft versions are now in the correct order
-- Minecraft indev and early infdev now work properly thanks to the use of LaunchWrapper
+- Minecraft Indev and early Infdev now work properly
 - library downloading for ARM on Linux and macOS has been overhauled (for better or for worse)
+- colors for old Minecraft versions are no longer glitched on M1 mac